A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Video Understanding

-\textbf{Action Recognition.} Wang {\it et al.}~\cite{wang2018videos} propose to capture the long-range temporal contexts via graph-based reasoning over human-object and object-object relationships.
-As shown in Fig.~\ref{fig:video88}, they connect all the humans and objects in all the frames to construct a space-time region graph where appearance-similarity edges and spatial-temporal edges connect between any two objects and spatially overlapping objects on consecutive frames, respectively.
-The results of the GCNs applied on the graph are used to predict human action.
-Ou {\it et al.}~\cite{ou2022object} improve the spatial-temporal graph in \cite{wang2018videos} by constructing actor-centric object-level graph and applying GCNs to capture the contexts among objects in a actor-centric way.
-In addition, a relation-level graph is built to inference the contexts in relation nodes.
-Instead of spatio-temporal modeling, Zhang {\it et al.}~\cite{zhang2020temporal} propose multi-scale reasoning in the temporal graph of a video, in which each node is a frame in the video, and the pairwise relations between nodes are represented as a learnable adjacent matrix.
-In order to capture both short-term and long-term dependencies, GAT and the temporal adjacent matrix are designed as multi-head, where each head investigates one kind of temporal relation.
-Gao {\it et al.}~\cite{gao2019know} extend the GCN-based relation modeling to zero-shot action recognition.
-They leverage knowledge graphs to model the relations among actions and attributes jointly.
-Zhou {\it et al.}~\cite{zhou2021graph} introduce a graph-based high-order relation modeling method for long-term action recognition.
-They utilize a graph network to aggregate information from multiple graphs with different basic relations among objects, motions, and sub-actions to capture higher-order relations.
-In addition to human action recognition, GNNs have been used for group activity recognition~\cite{wu2019learning} and action performance assessment~\cite{pan2019action}.
-Both methods apply multiple GCNs to reason different types of relations on the constructed graphs and aggregate the results from the GCNs for prediction.
+\textbf{Action Recognition.} Wang {\it et al.}~\cite{wang2018videos} propose to capture long-range temporal contexts via graph-based reasoning over human-object and object-object relations.
+As shown in Fig.~\ref{fig:video88}, they connect all the humans and objects in all the frames to construct a space-time region graph, where edges based on appearance similarity connect every pair of objects while edges based on spatio-temporal relations connect spatially overlapping objects in consecutive frames.
+The results from the GCNs built on this graph are used to predict human action.
+Ou {\it et al.}~\cite{ou2022object} improve the spatio-temporal graph in \cite{wang2018videos} by constructing actor-centric object-level graphs and applying GCNs to capture the contexts among objects in an actor-centric way.
+In addition, a relation-level graph is built to model the contexts of relation nodes.
+Instead of spatio-temporal modeling, Zhang {\it et al.}~\cite{zhang2020temporal} propose multi-scale reasoning over the temporal graph of a video, where each node is a video frame, and the pairwise relations between nodes are represented as a learnable adjacency matrix.
+To capture both short-term and long-term dependencies, both GAT and the temporal adjacency matrix have multiple heads, each of which investigates one kind of temporal relations.

+Some other studies have explored alternative approaches, such as leveraging knowledge graphs for zero-shot action recognition~\cite{gao2019know} and employing graph-based higher-order relation modeling for long-term action recognition~\cite{zhou2021graph}.
+Besides human action recognition, GNNs have also been applied to group activity recognition~\cite{wu2019learning} and action performance assessment~\cite{pan2019action}.